Swine Flu, H1N1 Flu, Pandemic Flu

 Flu occurs in many animal species as well as in humans, such as horses, pigs and birds, but flu strains normally circulate only among members of their habitual host species.
 Occasionally a new strain emerges that is capable of making the leap from one species to another.
 This is what happened with swine flu: the new strain had “hybrid” characteristics of pig, avian and human flu, with the added ability of now being able to circulate easily between humans.

 It spreads in exactly the same way as “normal” seasonal flu – by inhalation and via contaminated objects (for example, by touching them and then bringing your hand to your mouth).
+The effect of swine flu

 For most people, the illness has been relatively mild.
 However, some people certainly did suffer serious outcomes, including healthy young adults without predisposing risk factors, and pregnant women.
 This is in contrast to the usual pattern with seasonal flu, that has affected the elderly more severely.

 Yes.
 Technically, the Pandemic is over.
 But H1N1 was the predominant seasonal flu strain in 2010/11 and is likely to remain an important seasonal strain for many years to come.
+The seasonal flu vaccine, every year, is manufactured to protect against H1N1 Swine flu.

 A pandemic is a global outbreak or epidemic.
 In the case of flu viruses, pandemics typically appear about three times in every century when a strain emerges against which humans have no immunity.